Happy Reading✨

 But I couldn't feel any of it.

-It felt like a brand — pressed onto my skin without warning,
+It didn't feel divine.
+It felt like a brand pressed onto my skin without warning, marking me, sealing me.

 I am... married.

-A name that was never meant to be spoken beside mine.
+To man I barely knew.
+A name that was never meant to be spoken beside mine and yet here we were.

 My eyes met no one's.
 My lips didn't move.
 I simply sat, breathing through the storm inside me, while outside, the world continued to smile and bless what they believed was fate.

-fate felt like a cruel joke tonight.
+But fate..... fate felt like a cruel joke tonight.

-I was supposed to become his wife.
+I was supposed to become his wife and now, I am married...to his brother.

-And as the vermillion dusted my parting, sealing a bond I hadn’t chosen,
+The silence inside me was louder than any vow spoken and as the vermillion dusted my parting, sealing a bond I hadn't chosen, one truth settled into my bones like winter:

 MEERA VEER PRATAP SINGH.

-A fate I never asked for.
+A name I never imagined, fate I never asked for.

 ❤️